About Wellborn

 The Wellborn Public Library provides access to public records resources including online databases, historical archives, and government document collections.
 The Brazos County library system may offer additional resources.
 Contact the library for available databases and research assistance.

-Fingerprinting services for Wellborn, Texas residents are available through the local police department and authorized providers in Brazos County.
+Fingerprinting services for Wellborn, Texas residents are available through local police (where present) and authorized providers in Brazos County.
 Services cover background checks, professional licensing, and employment screening.
+Contact the Wellborn Police Department or Brazos County Sheriff's Office for scheduling and fees.

 To register to vote in Wellborn, Texas, residents can register online through the Texas Secretary of State's website, by mail, or in person at the Brazos County elections office.
 Texas requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Texas Secretary of State's voter lookup tool.
 For local municipal elections in Wellborn, contact the Brazos County Clerk's office for schedules and ballot information.